williamflang/cse15l-lab-reports/lab2.md

 ## Part 3

-In week 2's lab how to host local networks.
+In week 2's lab I learned how to host local networks.
 I always assumed previosuly that servers were intrinsically remote objects, so it was illuminating to learn that they can be hosted on a local client as well.